abhinavk07/aws-ecs-fargate-demo/README.md

 The demo application used in this demonstration is a simple Java REST application that simulates a CRM system.
 The application is hosted in a different Git repository since we are using the demo app in many cloud demonstrations: [java-simple-rest-demo-app](https://github.com/tieto-pc/java-simple-rest-demo-app).

 The demo application is dockerized since the Docker image is used in ECS.
 The actual docker image is hosted in the ECR registry.
-See [docker](https://github.com/tieto-pc/aws-small-demos/tree/master/aws-ecs-simple/docker) folder for scripts how to build and tag/push the image to ECR.
+See [docker](docker) folder for scripts how to build and tag/push the image to ECR.

 # Terraform Modules

 ## VPC module

 The [vpc](terraform/modules/vpc) module turned out to be much bigger than I originally thought I need.
 The reason mainly was that I wanted to make the demonstration a bit more real-like, e.g. putting ECS to private subnet, providing [application load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) and other security / redundancy features.
-Those decisions rippled to the VPC in that sense that I needed to add some extra infra boilerplate, e.g. needed to add a nat public subnet since ECS cannot pull images from the private subnet unless it has a route table to a nat in a public subnet which directs traffic to internet gateway etc.
+Those decisions rippled to the VPC in that sense that I needed to add some extra infra boilerplate, e.g. needed to add a nat public subnet since ECS cannot pull images from public repositories unless it has a route table to a nat in a public subnet which directs traffic to internet gateway etc.

 NOTE: I could have create a [AWS PrivateLink endpoint](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/vpc-endpoints.html) for ECR so that instances in ECS could have pulled images from ECR using the endpoint.
 But I wanted to test pulling images from Dockerhub so I needed the NAT / Gateway setup anyway.